The Surprising Significance of Being Made in God’s Image

 “Then God said, ‘Let the earth bring forth living creatures after their kind….'”

-I am starting a new Bible reading plan for the year, and so I am back to Genesis.
-Reading through the rich text of Genesis 1 again I am seeing some things I hadn’t really noticed before.
+I am starting a new Bible reading plan for the year, beginning in the beginning: in Genesis.
+Reading through the rich text of Genesis again I am seeing some things I hadn’t noticed before.
 Consider the following (with my emphasis added):

 “Then God said, ‘Let the earth sprout vegetation, plants yielding seed, and fruit trees on the earth bearing fruit after their kind with seed in them‘; and it was so.
 The earth brought forth vegetation, plants yielding seed after their kind, and trees bearing fruit with seed in them, after their kind; and God saw that it was good.